janick/WT32-SqLn/README.md

 After plenty of digging and experiments and frustrating hours, I'm convinced the 6" white USB-C cable that came with my unit was either bad or it is a power-only cable.
-Once I switched to a known-good cable, here's a detailed description of what I learned.
+Once I switched to a known-good cable, things got easier.
+Here's a detailed description of what I learned in the process.
 Factual corrections and further contributions welcomed.

 * [Programming](#programming)